Our Investment Philosophy

 For example, we rely heavily on passively managed mutual funds provided by

-Dimensional Fund Advisors (DFA) in the construction of our efficient portfolios.
+Dimensional Fund Advisors (DFA) in our efforts to construct efficient portfolios.
 DFA

 bases their mutual funds on the science of capital markets and increases returns